QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 ;'something is an atom
 {{< /highlight >}}

-What is type and why using type in interpreting program?
-Well, type function is like an efficiency boost classifier in deconstructing/running code.
-Most of the functions we've seen can be roughly allocated to several categories based on action similarities.
-If we can write an abstract and universal function for each type, we can call them and optimal each function based on their distinctive characteristics.

-Based on the work essence of characters in this book, there are six types for scheme:
+What is type?
+Based on the working essence, all the functions we have seen in this book can be described in six types:
 `(const, quote, identifier, lambda, cond, application)`.
+In interpreting program, implementing a type classification function in the first step is an efficiency booster.
+Because functions in the same type work in similar way.
+If we can write an universal function for each type, we can call and optimize each function based on their distinctive characteristics.

+The similar part of interpretation is, recognizing the type and arguments of function, finding the corresponding value for each type and arguments (use `(lookup-in-table)`), then implementing the value to the type and arguments.

-The first layer of classifier is `(expression-to-action)` and followed by other more detailed ones:
+So firstly let's how the type classification works.
+The first layer of classifier is `(expression-to-action)` and followed by other more detailed ones.
+This is going to be the most important function in this
+chapter: it classifies any input into the above six categories based on the "nature of action" of the input.
+Then each categories has its own execution/interpreting rules with starred names (e.g. \*const, \*identifier).
+With these starred functions, we can roughly find values for anything, with a proper table.
 ![](/img/little11.png)

+Since everything can be classified with the above function, we can use `(meaning e table)` to find value for both functions and arguments, and merge the type and value together in a table to further writing implementing procedure.
 The above tree code blocks can be linked by two functions as:

 {{< highlight scheme >}}
 ; The value function takes an expression and evaulates it